josiasbudaydeveloper/nextjs-14-dashboard-app-router-tutorial/README.md

 - Multiuser system
 - OAuth Authentication
 - Pagination for the customers, as they're going to be flexible at this version
-- Dark Theme feature based on the user's browser theme
+- Dark Theme feature based on the user's profile theme